OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.sync-monitor.coordinator-msg-lag` | uint                                                      allowed lag between local and remote messages | `15`
 `node.transaction-streamer.execute-message-loop-delay` | duration                                   delay when polling calls to execute messages | `100ms`
 `node.transaction-streamer.max-broadcaster-queue-size` | int                                        maximum cache of pending broadcaster messages | `50000`
+`node.transaction-streamer.max-reorg-resequence-depth` | int                                        maximum number of messages to attempt to resequence on reorg (0 = never resequence, -1 = always resequence) | `1024`
 `parent-chain.connection.arg-log-limit` | uint                                                      limit size of arguments in log entries | `2048`
 `parent-chain.connection.connection-wait` | duration                                                how long to wait for initial connection | `1m0s`
 `parent-chain.connection.jwtsecret` | string                                                        path to file with jwtsecret for validation - ignored if url is self or self-auth | None